 The plan was for our video crew to hike 2 ½ hours up the side of a mountain.
 We headed to a 6000 foot elevation where, 75 years ago to the day, the German Luftwaffe shot down an American B24 Liberator after it completed its bombing run in Germany.

 The B24 was named Sugar Baby and the hike up the mountain was part of a new documentary produced by Holly Stadtler called The Green Box: At the Heart of a Purple Heart.
 For this part of the project our crew followed Jim Kurtz, the son of the Sugar Baby’s co-pilot Robert Kurtz.
 Robert was newly married with a baby boy when he enlisted.
-And just before he was about to go overseas he took two of his son’s pink baby slippers and gave one to his wife, telling her he’d keep the other until they were reunited.
+And just before he went overseas he took two of his son’s pink baby slippers, gave one to his wife, and told her he’d keep the other until they were reunited.

-The trek up to the crash site was Jim’s way of getting to know who his father was, and what he went through.
+The trek up to the crash site was Jim’s way of getting to know who his father was and what he'd gone through.
 The site itself is barren and rocky with only mountain goats for company.
-Wreckage from the Sugar Baby is strewn all over the site, but on a previous journey Jim and other adult children of Sugar Baby’s crew collected some of the plane wreckage to build a small shrine in memory of the men who survived and the less fortunate who didn’t.
-Robert Kurtz survived the war and the POW camp to return to the States, but died young.
-Jim was only two when his father passed away and so doesn’t remember him.
+Wreckage from the Sugar Baby is strewn all over the site.
+But on a previous journey Jim and other adult children of Sugar Baby’s crew collected some of the plane wreckage to build a small shrine in memory of the men who survived -- and the less fortunate who didn’t.
+Robert Kurtz survived the crash and the POW camp.
+He was one of the lucky ones to survive the war, but the physical hard ships and starvation took their toll.
+He lived only ten more years.
+When Robert Kurtz died, his son Jim was only two.
+Jim has no memories of his father.

 Our mountain guide Gerd Leitner grew up in the nearby village of Erhwald.
 Gerd was a child on a picnic the day of the aerial dogfight.
 He saw Sugar Baby get shot down.
-Now 80 years old, Gerd was amazingly spry and often had to wait for the rest of us to catch up as we made our way into the clouds.
+Now 80 years old, Gerd is amazingly spry.
+Often he had to wait for the rest of us to catch up as we made our way into the clouds.

 Mountain climbing with the camera and lens in my backpack was a great workout!
+But balance was critical.
+If I lost my footing or fell backwards our shoot would be over.
 Finally we reached the site.
 I assembled the camera and started shooting.
 It was a solemn time.
-Our subjects told director Vicki Hughes about the sacrifices their fathers had made, and the terrible cost of war.
-I admit I was tempted to tuck a small piece of Sugar Baby in my kit to take with me.
+Our subjects told director Vicki Hughes about the sacrifices their fathers had made, and the terriblee cost of war.
+I admit I was tempted to tuck a small piece of Sugar Baby in my kit to take home.
 My brother’s an historian and I thought he’d love to have it.
 But then I heard Jim say we were on hallowed ground.
 He had seen pieces of Sugar Baby for sale on eBay, and that had really pissed him off.
-I decided to leave everything just as I’d found it.
+So I left everything just as I’d found it.

-The weather was cool -- and cold when the wind picked up.
-During the shoot I was constantly adjusting the exposure.
-As we filmed clouds began to roll in and after two hours Gerd said we should start down.
+The weather was cool -- and became cold when the wind picked up.
+While we filmed clouds began to roll in.
+I was constantly adjusting the exposure and, after two hours of filming, Gerd said we should start down.
 I wanted to keep shooting, but Gerd tapped my shoulder and made a look-over-there gesture.
 I turned and saw a city-sized gray front moving in fast.
 So yeah, time to go!

-s opened fire and the Sugar Baby started to go down everyone had to jump out, but Debbie’s father Tony got tangled in his parachute straps.
+Our guide was 80 and often had to wait for us as we climbed the mountain.opened fire and the Sugar Baby started to go down everyone had to jump out.
+But Debbie’s father Tony got tangled in his parachute straps.
 With only seconds to spare, Robert untangled Tony’s straps and they both made it out at the last possible moment.
 Not everyone on the Sugar Baby was so fortunate.
 Debbie told Jim if it hadn’t been for Robert Kurtz, she would not be here today.

 The Green Box Is a great story.
 Jim wrote a book about it, from which our video gets its title.
 When producer Holly Stadtler called to ask me if I was interested in filming in Austria and Poland, I jumped at the chance.
 Then they sent me Jim’s book, which is well-written and meticulously researched.